“You can decorate absence however you want – but you’re still gonna feel what’s missing.” – Siobhan Vivian, Same Difference

 Firstly, it requires that the enumerator enter the value “999”, preventing him from erroneously swiping past the question without providing input.
 Secondly, the value 999 is exempted from validation logic.
 For instance, if age is validated to between 1 and 100 years, the value 999 is still acceptable and it not rejected as being “out of range” during data entry.
 Thirdly, Hoji’s data analysis engine treats the value 999 exactly as it would a null value, meaning it exempts it from analysis so that it does not skew the results abnormally.

 With this implementation, the original dataset effectively changes to [20, 25, 30, 20, Missing] with n = 5 and Missing = 1.
-Summary statistics are ran only against the the substantive values, yielding the correct results.
+Summary statistics are ran only against the the substantive values, and thus yield the correct results.

 As a bonus, this feature is 100% backwards compatible.
-So if you have an old dataset on Hoji that used one or more placeholder values, all you need to do is go and specify it against the requisite field and Hoji will automatically recalculate all your summary statistics accordingly.
+So if you have an old dataset on Hoji that used one or more placeholder values, all you need to do is go and specify that value against the relevant field and Hoji will recalculate all your summary statistics accordingly.